mrzamaniiii/TinyML-Compression-Benchmark/README.md

 Average confidence:  0.999924
 ```

-The Dense model provides a useful accuracy baseline but requires significantly more parameters and storage than the optimized architectures.
+The Dense model provides a high-accuracy baseline but is inefficient for embedded deployment.

 ---